babakbandpey/pipeline/README.md

 ### General Chatbot Pipeline

-if you have an OpenAI API key, save it in the .env file as OPENAI_API_KEY.
+If you have an OpenAI API key, save it in the `.env` file as `OPENAI_API_KEY`.
 Otherwise, you can use Ollama and llama3 for the chatbot pipeline.

 Initialize and run the `Chatbot` pipeline with the specified `BASE_URL`, `MODEL`, and `OPENAI_API_KEY`: